alexylon/alexan.dev/README.md

 cargo binstall dioxus-cli
 ```

-### Run the app:
+### Run the app

-1. To serve the app with the web server run:
+1. Serve the app with the web server:

 ```bash
 dx serve